dotnet/docs/docs/spark/tutorials/get-started.md

 ---
 title: Get started with .NET for Apache Spark
-description: Discover how to run a .NET for Apache Spark app using .NET Core on Windows. ms.date: 06/27/2019 ms.topic: tutorial ms.custom: mvc
+description: Discover how to run a .NET for Apache Spark app using .NET Core on Windows. ms.date: 11/04/2019 ms.topic: tutorial ms.custom: mvc
-#Customer intent: As a developer, I want to write a simple custom application using .NET for Apache Spark.
+# Customer intent: As a developer, I want to write a simple custom application using .NET for Apache Spark.
 ---

 # Tutorial: Get started with .NET for Apache Spark